 How should I claim my W-4 allowances?
 If I claim more exemptions than I actually have on my W-4, will it make a big difference in the taxes I owe?

 - On Form W-4, allowances can be claimed that will determine the amount of tax your employer will withhold from your paycheck.

-If you claim too many allowances on your W-4, your employer probably won’t withhold enough tax.
-You could end up with a large balance due.
-The amount of the balance due will depend on the difference between the tax withheld and the tax you owe.
-There might also be an underpayment penalty for not paying the tax as you earned the income.
-There are worksheets that come with the W-4 that help you find the correct number of allowances to claim.
+Keep in mind though that if you claim too many W-4 allowances, your employer probably won’t withhold enough tax so you could end up with a large balance due.
+The amount of the balance due will depend on the difference between the tax withheld and your overall tax liability for the year.
+There might also be an underpayment penalty for not paying in enough tax during the year.